Akshaj-G/Akshaj_2025/navigation/journey.md

  > ***Conditional, Boolean, If/Else:*** A boolean variable (has_socks) is used in an if/else statement.
 A nested conditional is when there an If/Else inside another If/Else statement.

  > ***Data Structures:*** Lists and tuples are used to store multiple hobbies and favorite hobbies, and their values are printed.
+## Process of Sprint 3

+First we started of cloning the repos and installing all the tools onto the systems.
+Then we brainstormed the ideas for our website.
+After coming up with a functional idea for our website we tried creating a structure that was unique but also suited with everyone else.
+Then we generated an image, with a guess and explanation box.
+Then we added cool features that approved your guess.
+After the we restructured it and added meaningful impacts for the buttons.
+Then we created a chatroom and kept on refining over time.
+As time went on, we kept on upgrading the style of the home page of our game and the chatroom.
+Finally, we added a feature that saved our chat logs, and also added a backend feature.

 ## Summary of Trimester 1